6th Annual Catamaran Writing Conference

 Dorianne Laux has recently published her sixth poetry collection Only As the Day is Long: New and Selected.
 Her fifth collection, The Book of Men, was awarded The Paterson Prize.
 Her fourth book of poems, Facts About the Moon won The Oregon Book Award and was short-listed for the Lenore Marshall Poetry Prize.
 Laux is also the author of Awake; What We Carry, a finalist for the National Book Critic’s Circle Award; Smoke; as well as a fine small press edition, The Book of Women.
 She is the co-author of the celebrated text The Poet's Companion: A Guide to the Pleasures of Writing Poetry.
 Laux teaches poetry in the Program in Creative Writing at North Carolina State University and is a founding faculty member of Pacific University's Low Residency MFA Program.

-Elizabeth McKenzie is the author of three novels, most recently The Portable Veblen, a finalist for the Bailey Prize.
+Elizabeth McKenzie is the author of three novels, most recently The Portable Veblen, winner of the California Book Award for fiction, long listed for the National Book Award, and finalist for the Baileys Prize.
 Her work has appeared in The New Yorker, The Atlantic, Best American Nonrequired Reading, the Pushcart Prize Anthology, and elsewhere.
 She is the senior editor for Chicago Quarterly Review and managing editor of Catamaran.

 generative writing retreat